Betrax/Game-Searcher/README.md

 # GameSearcher
-Uses Rawg API to check for upcoming or already out games.
+Rawg API functions for easier use and sort of the whole database, right now I used to check for upcoming or already out games.